Travelgate/documentation/kb/apps/smart-traffic-apps/traffic-optimizer/how-to-activate-traffic-optimizer.md

 ![traffic_optimizer_6](https://storage.travelgate.com/kbase/traffic_optimizer_6.jpg)

 ### Can I exclude some hotels from being blocked by Traffic Optimizer?🗒️
 Of course!
 You have the flexibility to exclude hotels from the blacklist for specific connections.
+Simply [open a ticket](/kb/tickets/guidelines-for-submitting-a-ticket-to-our-support-team) with our Customer Support team, and we will be happy to assist!

 Additionally, each hotel on the blacklist can be made temporarily available for a preset amount of time to re-check conversion.
 This grace period is automatically activated by default for the "Zero bookings" criteria.

 Use cases:
 1. **Buyer X activates Traffic Optimizer for n connections with the "No Availability" criteria**"